Delivering public engagement

 Why we do it

-We aim to enthuse our young people in STEM and to demonstrate the value of supercomputing and data science to society.
+We aim to enthuse our young people in science, technology, engineering, and mathematics (STEM) and to demonstrate the value of supercomputing and data science to society.

 EPCC operates a wide range of data facilities and high performance computing platforms.
 We look to explain the purpose of these facilities and show that this is a valuable use of public funds.
 We aim to enthuse our young people in STEM (science, technology, engineering and mathematics) and showcase the potential rewards a career in computational science can bring.